Refinable modeling for unbinned SMEFT analyses: Gradually refinable modeling

 where

-and quantities without the process index refer to the signal.
-In this case, the classifier $\hat g''(\bx)$ is trained to separate each background from the SMEFT process at the SM parameter point.
-Again, adding a new background process necessitates training only one more classifier.
-Extending the sum over $p$ does not invalidate any other component of the existing model.
+and signal quantities have no process index.
+The classifier $\hat g''(\bx)$ is trained to distinguish each background from the SMEFT signal at the SM point.
+Adding a new background process only requires training one additional classifier, as expanding the sum over $p$ leaves the rest of the model unaffected.

-Generally, the steps in this and the preceding section can be combined and iterated as the modeling is gradually refined.
-We thus find Eq.~\ref{eq:general-diff-xsec-ansatz} to allow gradual refinements similar to the binned model Eq.~\ref{eq:binned-expansion}.
-Once a prediction for a new effect is available, it can be included in the model.
-The only difference to the binned case is that expectations are to be provided by separately trained surrogates instead of binned yields.
+The steps in this and the previous section can be combined and repeated as modeling is refined.
+Equation~\ref{eq:general-diff-xsec-ansatz} thus supports incremental refinements, similar to the binned model in Eq.~\ref{eq:binned-expansion}.
+Once a new effect prediction is available, it can be incorporated.
+Unlike in the binned case, expectations here come from separately trained surrogates rather than binned yields.